Trump raises staggering sum as campaign goes virtual to drum up support

 President Trump went virtual – and it paid off.

-The president raised a massive $20 million as he held the first virtual fundraiser of his 2020 reelection campaign on Tuesday evening.
+The president raised a massive $20 million from over 300,000 donors as he held the first virtual fundraiser of his 2020 reelection campaign on Tuesday evening.

 The eye-popping haul is nearly double the $11 million raised last month by Democratic challenger Joe Biden at a fundraiser co-hosted by his one-time boss, former President Obama.
 Fox News confirmed that Biden and Obama will team up again next Tuesday for a second fundraiser.